5 Types of Tax Breaks for Eco-Friendly Businesses

 Federal and state governments now offer compelling tax breaks for eco-friendly businesses.
 When you add this to the potential for increased loyalty from customers who care about sustainability, going green can be profitable business strategy.

 The policies and incentives vary by state.
 Some perks are tax credits, while others are deductions or savings.
-Here are five common types of tax breaks that might make it worthwhile to be eco-friendly and embrace a greener perspective.
+Here are five common types of tax breaks to consider when filing business taxes that might make it worthwhile to be eco-friendly and embrace a greener perspective.

-To receive the 17D deduction, which can make going green with your building even more affordable, you'll need to have your building independently certified.
+To receive the 179D deduction, which can make going green with your building even more affordable, you'll need to have your building independently certified.

 If your business purchases qualified electric vehicles, it can take advantage of the associated tax credit in the year purchased.
 If you haven't purchased the vehicle yet, confirm your eligibility before you do.
 Leases and hybrid vehicles don't count toward this credit.

 Businesses operating as sole proprietorships, partnerships and S corporations must file Form 8910 to claim the credit, while C corporations must file form 3800.

 If your firm operates as a wholesaler or a large fleet using pure unblended biodiesel, agri-biodiesel or renewable diesel, you may qualify for a $1.00 per gallon incentive.
 The credit doesn't apply to retail purchases, and it runs through December 31, 2022.

 If you want to boost sustainability by installing solar, fuel cells and small wind turbines at your facility, the federal government's corporate tax credits may offset some of the cost.
 The tax credit is as follows: